-Statements contained in this Form 10-K regarding future events and the Company's future results that are based on current expectations. estimates, forecasts and projections about the Company's performance and the industries in which the Company operates, 2011 revenues, EBIT, adequacy of the Company's credit facilities and future cash flows, the likelihood, size and timing of an AMI contract with SoCalGas, estimates of anticipated contract costs and revenues, anticipated future product deliveries by Aclara RF to PG&E, the timing of completion of the CFE and EMCALI AMI deployments, and the likelihood, timing and amount of any follow-on orders from CFE and EMCALI the anticipated timing of deliveries by Aclara RF to Toho and the city of Toronto, the anticipated timing of deliveries by VACCO for the U.S. Navy's Virginia Class submarine program and the anticipated timing and value of deliveries for the U.S. Army's T-700 valve program, the anticipated total value of TekPackaging's five year production contract, the outcome of current litigation, claims and charges, the anticipated timing and amount of lost deferred tax assets, continued reinvestment of foreign earnings, the timing, total value and period of performance of contracts awarded to the Company, the accuracy of the Company's estimates utilized in software revenue recognition, the accuracy of the Company's estimates utilized to project costs at completion in the Test segment and Filtration segment, income tax liabilities, the effective tax rate, the amount, timing and ability to use net research tax credits, the timing and amount of the reduction of unrecognized tax benefits, repayment of debt within the next twelve months, the recognition of costs related to share-based compensation arrangements, future costs relating to environmental matters, share repurchases, investments, sustained performance improvement, performance improvement initiatives, growth opportunities, new product development, the Company's ability to increase shareholder value, acquisitions, and the beliefs and assumptions of Management contained in the letter "To Our Shareholders", and "Management's Discussion and Analysis" in the 2010 Annual Report, and other statements contained herein which are not strictly historical are considered "forward-looking statements" within the meaning of the safe harbor provisions of the Federal securities laws.
+Statements contained in this Form 10-K regarding future events and the Company's future results that are based on current expectations, estimates, forecasts and projections about the Company's performance and the industries in which the Company operates, the amount and timing of 2012 revenues and EPS, adequacy of the Company's credit facilities and future cash flows, the anticipated size of SoCalGas' deployment, the anticipated timing of deliveries by VACCO for the U.S. Navy's Virginia Class submarine program and the anticipated timing and value of deliveries for the U.S. Army's T-700 valve program, the outcome of current litigation, claims and charges, the anticipated timing and amount of lost deferred tax assets, continued reinvestment of foreign earnings, the accuracy of the Company's estimates utilized in software revenue recognition, the accuracy of the Company's estimates utilized to project costs at completion in the Test segment and Filtration segment, income tax liabilities, the effective tax rate, the amount, timing and ability to use net research tax credits, the timing and amount of the reduction of unrecognized tax benefits, repayment of debt within the next twelve months, the recognition of costs related to share-based compensation arrangements, future costs relating to environmental matters, share repurchases, investments, sustained performance improvement, performance improvement initiatives, growth opportunities, new product development, the Company's ability to increase shareholder value, acquisitions, and the beliefs and assumptions of Management contained in the letter "To Our Shareholders", and "Management's Discussion and Analysis" in the 2011 Annual Report, and other statements contained herein which are not strictly historical are considered "forward-looking statements" within the meaning of the safe harbor provisions of the Federal securities laws.
 Words such as expects, anticipates, targets, goals, projects, intends, plans, believes, estimates, variations of such words, and similar expressions are intended to identify such forward-looking statements.
 Investors are cautioned that such statements are only predictions, speak only as of the date of this report, and the Company undertakes no duty to update.
 The Company's actual results in the future may differ materially from those projected in the forward-looking statements due to risks and uncertainties that exist in the Company's operations and business environment including, but not limited to those described herein under "Item 1A.
-Risk Factors" and the following: the success of negotiations and the ultimate terms and timing of any contract with SoCalGas; changes in requirements or financial constraints impacting SoCalGas; the receipt of necessary regulatory approvals pertaining to SoCalGas' project; the timing and content of future customer orders; termination for convenience of customer contracts; timing and magnitude of future contract awards; weakening of economic conditions in served markets; the success of the Company's competitors; changes in customer demands or customer insolvencies; competition; intellectual property rights; technical difficulties; the availability of selected acquisitions; delivery delays or defaults by customers; performance issues with key customers, suppliers and subcontractors; material changes in the costs of certain raw materials; labor disputes; changes in laws and regulations including but not limited to changes in accounting standards and taxation requirements; costs relating to environmental matters; litigation uncertainty; and the Company's successful execution of internal operating plans.
+Risk Factors", and the following: changes in requirements or financial constraints impacting SoCalGas; the receipt of necessary regulatory approvals pertaining to SoCalGas' project; the impacts of natural disasters such as flooding in Thailand on the availability of certain component parts; the timing and content of future customer orders; termination for convenience of customer contracts; timing and magnitude of future contract awards; weakening of economic conditions in served markets; the success of the Company's competitors; changes in customer demands or customer insolvencies; competition; intellectual property rights; technical difficulties; the availability of selected acquisitions; delivery delays or defaults by customers; performance issues with key customers, suppliers and subcontractors; material changes in the costs of certain raw materials; labor disputes; changes in laws and regulations including but not limited to changes in accounting standards and taxation requirements; costs relating to environmental matters; litigation uncertainty; and the Company's successful execution of internal operating plans.